If you’re wondering whether you should wash baby clothes before baby wears them, the answer is yes!

 A note about hand me down/thrifted/reused baby clothes:

 If you’re receiving hand me down clothes or thrifted clothes, you definitely want to wash them.
-Regardless if you are sure of the source or not, its always good idea to wash these clothes.
+Regardless if you are sure of the source or not, it’s always a good idea to wash these clothes.

 One thing to keep in mind is that babies tend to spit up and have accidents more often than adults.
-This means that their clothes can be stained with things like formula or urine.
+This means that their clothes can be stained with things like breastmilk, formula, or urine.
 Be sure to pretreat any stains before washing the clothing.
+Here’s a guide on how to remove milk stains from clothing.

 In conclusion, while it is always recommended to wash new baby clothes before wear, it is not necessary.
 Lots of parents choose to do so for peace of mind.
 If you do decide to wash new clothes before dressing your baby, be sure to use a gentle detergent and avoid any harsh chemicals.